-(d) Aesthetics.
-The bendway weirs will remain underwater at all times; thus, no changes are expected.

-(e) Parks, National Historical Monuments, National Seashore, Wilderness Areas, Research Sites and Similar Preserves.
-No sites exist within the footprint of the proposed project.
+- (2) Compliance with Applicable Water Quality Standards.
+A request to modify the Section 401 water quality certification received last year for the downstream weirs (ADEQ No. 20170333 dated 12 September 2017) was requested from the State of Arkansas for these 3 additional weirs. - (3) Potential Effects on Human Use Characteristics. - (a) Municipal and Private Water Supply.
+No change is expected. - (b) Recreational and Commercial Fishing.
+Fishing should not be affected by the proposed work. - (c) Water Related Recreation.
+No change is expected. - (d) Aesthetics.
+The bendway weirs will remain underwater at all times; thus, no changes are expected. - (e) Parks, National Historical Monuments, National Seashore, Wilderness Areas, Research Sites and Similar Preserves.
+No sites exist within the footprint of the proposed project. - g.

-g.
 Determination of Cumulative Effects on the Aquatic Ecosystem.
 The Lower Mississippi River has been converted from a naturally meandering river channel of the past to a more controlled channel containing various river training structures and other navigation and flood control features that are present today.
 Following the disastrous flood of 1927, the Flood Control Act of 1928 was passed committing the Federal Government to a definite program of flood control, channel stabilization, and river regulation, known as the Mississippi River and Tributaries (MR&T) Project.
 The MR&T project has four major features: 1) levees and floodwalls for flood protection, 2) floodways to divert excess flows past critical reaches, 3) channel improvement and stabilization for both navigation and flood control, and 4) tributary basin improvements for flood protection and drainage.
 The MR&T project is primarily responsible for the physical, hydraulic, and ecological features that presently exist in the Lower Mississippi River.
 The primary environmental effects of the MR&T project and channel improvement activities include the physical loss of channel habitat quantity, a growing disconnect with the relict floodplain during low to moderate river stages, and a general loss of riverine habitat complexity.
 Construction of the existing MR&T project has continued throughout ensuing years and will continue throughout the near future.
 Dikes, revetments, and bendway weirs found throughout the Lower Mississippi River have resulted in a mosaic of artificial and natural habitats utilized by aquatic organisms and wildlife.
 The construction of these bendway weirs will add to this mosaic of habitats.
 Maintenance dredging and construction and maintenance of channel improvement structures on the lower Mississippi River, as part of the MR&T program, are conducted annually.
-Ongoing construction in the vicinity of the proposed project area includes the placement of articulated concrete mattress on top of the existing damaged revetment for a length of approximately 6,800 feet along the bank in and adjacent to the proposed project area.
+Recent construction in the vicinity of the proposed project area included the placement of articulated concrete mattress on top of the existing damaged revetment for a length of approximately 2,600 feet along the bank in and adjacent to the proposed project area in 2017.
+On-going construction includes construction of five bendway weirs immediately downstream of the proposed action.
 The proposed bendway weirs at the project location would result in the addition of permanently inundated rock substrates at this outside bend adding to the mosaic of artificial and natural habitats of the lower Mississippi River.
 The extent of the encroaching sand point bar located across the channel from the project location would be slightly reduced after construction resulting in a wider navigation channel.
 The preferred alternative would result in some minor alterations to the environment; however, no significant adverse cumulative impacts are expected due to the proposed action.